mira-murali/pix2pix-artrepo/README.md

 You will then set DATAROOT in `hyperparameters.py` to be the path to 'images'.

 If your color and black-and-white representations are not called 'blurred_images' and 'hed' respectively, remember to change them in `hyperparameters.py` (COLOR_NAME and BW_NAME).

-NOTE: You would also have to change the names manually in `prepare_data.py' as well BEFORE you start running any of the code.
+NOTE: You would also have to change the names manually in `prepare_data.py` as well BEFORE you start running any of the code.

-### Running the code
+### Representations
+UPDATE: No longer need to change the visdom `__init__.py` function.
+Skip to the training section.

 Because we are using a 4-channel image as our A representation, this causes problems while using visdom.
 The right solution would be to switch to tensorboard or rewrite the code to accept 4-channel images but a quick fix is to change the `__init__.py` of visdom.

 Assuming you have visdom in your virtual environment, you will have to navigate to your virtual environment directory, and cd into python site-packages, and into visdom.
 You will find `__init__.py` there.
 Under the function 'images', you will have to make some minor changes which has been specified under a similar function 'images' in `visdom_init.py`.

 An easier alternative is to simply copy all the contents of `visdom_init.py` to `__init__.py`

+### Training

 To train the model, type this in the command line: